Things to do this February half term in Bristol 2025

 Fairfield Animal Centre

 Find alpaca, donkeys, emus, goats, sheep, wallabies, pigs, a rabbit and guinea pig village, plus play areas at this family-friendly visitor attraction in Southwick, near Trowbridge.
+More information about Fairfield Animal Centre.

 Free city farms:

-Family theatre: whats on this half term?
+Family theatre highlights: whats on this half term?

 Redgrave Theatre, Clifton